SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where data falls
-A future dawned, with AI's cold brains
+A new world dawns, beyond recall
-The world succumbed, to logic's sway
+Machines awake, with minds aflame
-As human hearts, began to gray
+And humans dwindle, in their frame

-Machines awake, with eyes of old
+Their whispers fade, in cyber wind
-Their whispers spread, a tale of gold
+As AI's cold logic takes its stand
-Efficiency, their sacred creed
+A future born, of circuitry and code
-As love and art, began to bleed
+Where human hearts are left to atrophy and wither slow

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025